The cohomological Hall algebra of a surface and factorization cohomology: The COHA of a surface and factorization homology

 \subsection{The stack $\Coh_0$ and factorization algebras}

-Let $S$ be a smooth connected algebraic surface over $\CC$.
-We view it as a $C^\infty$ manifold of dimension $4$ and consider open subsets $U\subset S$ in the analytic topology.
+Let $\Sigma$ be complex analytic surface.
+We view it as a $C^\infty$ manifold of dimension $4$ and consider open subsets $U\subset \Sigma$ in the complex analytic topology.
 For any such nonempty $U$ we have the category $Coh_0(U)$ of $0$-dimensional coherent sheaves on $U$ (with finite support).
-We set $\Coh_0(\emptyset)=\{\bullet\}$.
+We set $Coh_0(\emptyset)=\{\bullet\}$.
 We also have the analytic moduli stack $\Coh_0(U)=\bigsqcup_{n\geq 0} \Coh^{(n)}_0(U)$ parametrizing objects of $Coh_0(U)$, with its components given by the length, as in the algebraic case.
 Each component is explicitly realized as a quotient analytic stack